 Alessandra Bautze holds an M.F.A. in Screenwriting from The University of Texas at Austin, as well as a B.A. in The Writing Seminars and Film & Media Studies from The Johns Hopkins University.
-She is a freelance writer who has written for such publications as The Mary Sue, The Millions, and Literary Hub.
-She is also an adjunct faculty member at The University of New Hampshire at Manchester, where she teaches undergraduate screenwriting.
+She is Assistant Professor of Screenwriting at Georgia State University.